Cover Star: LGBT Activist, Micheal Ighodaro

 TRT: How will you describe your relationship with your family?

-MICHEAL: I can’t tell from afar, but I believe organizations like TIERS are providing facts to people to make their own fact-based decision—to either remain homophobic or sane!
+MICHEAL: I can’t tell from afar, but I believe organizations like TIERS are providing facts to people to make their own fact-based decisions—to either remain homophobic or sane!
 I do think there is a tiny minority of Nigerians who are accepting!
 Even at the highest level of politics in the country.

 TRT: You are also a White House honoree.
 Tell us about that experience.